ActorExpose/Apt-Eazy/README.md

-# Apt-Eazy | Shell script to manage apt-get for newbie
+# Apt-Eazy | Shell script to manage apt-get

 Apt Mad Eazy - Tool Has Every Program and Command a New Linux User Need to Enjoy The Linux Experience